 Hearing aids are powerful devices that consist of tiny sophisticated parts and perform numerous advanced functions.
-Regular maintenance of your hearing aids will prevent the need for frequent repair service and provide you with years of reliable better hearing.
+Regular maintenance of your hearing aids will reduce the need for frequent repair service and provide you with years of reliable better hearing.
 Still, your hearing aids may need repairs from time to time.

 Keep your hearing aids dry